illsk1lls/ShowLocalLoginPW/README.md

 # Show LOCAL Windows Login Passwords

 ANTIVIRUS WILL FLAG THIS SCRIPT - THE AV IS DOING ITS JOB - It is protecting the system login passwords!
+In MOST cases you will need to disable AV to use this script.

 Administrator rights are required as the script uses VSS to be able to do this on a live system